Roget's Thesaurus

-Roget's Thesaurus is a widely used English-language thesaurus, created in 1805 by Peter Mark Roget (1779–1869), British physician, natural theologian and lexicographer.
+Roget's Thesaurus is a widely used English-language thesaurus, created from 1805 by Peter Mark Roget (1779–1869), a British physician, natural theologian and lexicographer.
+It began as a compilation for personal use, but was published in 1852.

 History

 It was released to the public on 29 April 1852.
 Dr Peter Mark Roget former secretary of the Royal Society was inspired by the Utilitarian teachings of Jeremy Bentham and wished to help "those who are painfully groping their way and struggling with the difficulties of composition this work processes to hold out a helping hand".
 The Karpeles Library Museum houses the original manuscript in its collection.

-Roget's schema of classes and their subdivisions is based on the philosophical work of Leibniz (see Leibniz § Symbolic thought), itself following a long tradition of epistemological work starting with Aristotle.
+Roget's schema of classes and their subdivisions is based on the philosophical work of Leibniz, itself following a long tradition of epistemological work starting with Aristotle.
 Some of Aristotle's Categories are included in Roget's first class, "abstract relations".

 Content

 Roget described his thesaurus in the foreword to the first edition:

 It is now nearly fifty years since I first projected a system of verbal classification similar to that on which the present work is founded.
 Conceiving that such a compilation might help to supply my own deficiencies, I had, in the year 1805, completed a classed catalogue of words on a small scale, but on the same principle, and nearly in the same form, as the Thesaurus now published.

 Roget's Thesaurus is composed of six primary classes.
 Each class is composed of multiple divisions and then sections.
 This may be conceptualized as a tree containing over a thousand branches for individual "meaning clusters" or semantically linked words.
 Although these words are not strictly synonyms, they can be viewed as colours or connotations of a meaning or as a spectrum of a concept.
 One of the most general words is chosen to typify the spectrum as its headword, which labels the whole group.